new-coyote/nuevo-coyote/site/workshop/you-are-the-leader-youre-looking-for.md

 ---
-title: You Are the Leader You're Looking For
+title: You Are the Leader You've Been Looking For
 date: 2025-08-25
 category:
   - How to